Saitama International Bonsai Academy

 Theme: Caring for Zoki Bonsai

-The instructor teaches by demonstrating methods of caring for Zoki Bonsai according to the Japanese climate.
+The instructor demonstrates methods of caring for Zoki Bonsai according to the Japanese climate.

-The aim is for the participants to be able to use similar methods to care for bonsai suited to the climate and types of bonsai in their home countries.
+The aim of this class is for the participants to be able to use methods similar to those demonstrated so that they can cultivate bonsai suited to the climate and types of trees in their home countries.

-Class content – March to early July: bud nipping, leaf cutting, leaf pruning.
-December to March: bonsai wiring.
+March to early July: Bud nipping, leaf cutting and leaf pruning.
+December to March: Bonsai wiring.

 Profile:

-The family opened the garden in 1939, and become an authority on Zoki Bonsai and possess exceptional expertise in caring for Zoki trees and creating Yose-ue.
+The Takeyama family opened the garden in 1939.
+It became an authority on zoki Bonsai with its artists possessing exceptional expertise in caring for zoki trees and creating yose-ue (group planting) bonsai.

-The current owner has served successively as the Japan regional director of the World Bonsai Friendship Federation and acted as a demonstrator at the “8th World Bonsai Convention in Saitama”.
+The current owner, Hiroshi Takeyama, has successively served as the Japan regional director of the World Bonsai Friendship Federation and acted as a demonstrator at the 8th World Bonsai Convention in Saitama.

 Mansei-en

-The instructor explains ways to express suiseki (how to imagine a landscape) and create presentations of displaying by demonstrating how to display bonsai and suiseki.
+The instructor explains ways to imagine a landscape with suiseki and how to create displays using bonsai and suiseki.

 Profile: